ChalmersGU-data-structure-courses/dsabook/src/X01-glossary.md

 ### dynamic allocation

 The act of creating an object from [free store]{.term}.
-In C++, Java, and JavaScript, this is done using the `new` operator.
+In C++, Java, and Javascript, this is done using the `new` operator.

 ### dynamic array